 8 Questions Every Physician Should Ask in a Job Interview

 If you’re looking for a new physician job with a group practice or health system, you’re probably already anticipating some questions that an interviewer, or interview panel, may ask you.
-Their questions may cover a range of topics—from career motivation, clinical skills and experience, to personal strengths and weaknesses, including how you handle conflict.

 But are you prepared to ask them the right questions, as well?